CsClown/BitcoinBridge/README.md

 ## Future Features

-* A section on the landing page with interesting data like price developement  and active Bitcoin adresses over different timeframes.
+* A section on the landing page with interesting data like price development  and active Bitcoin addresses over different timeframes.
 Visually appealing with some graphs and interesting stats.
 * Revise the "Details" section by dividing it into two distinct pages: one titled "What is Bitcoin," focusing on the basics of Bitcoin, and another named "Why It Matters," which delves deeper into the political and societal implications and consequences of this new form of global currency.